AustralianBioCommons/human-omics-data-sharing-field-guide/pages/repositories/ega.md

 * Donor ID - anonymised individual identifier
 * Biological sex (referred to as gender)
-* Phenotype - preferably ontologised using [EFO](https://www.ebi.ac.uk/ols/ontologies/efo)
+* Phenotype - preferably ontologised using {% tool "efo" %}

 Submitters can add as many other attributes as they like, but this information will be openly accessible when the study is submitted.
 It is also possible to first submit attributes to the BioSamples database first and use the obtained accessions in your EGA submission to link to BioSamples.
 These would also only be for public metadata.

 Due to limited required attributes, it is often necessary to make more comprehensive clinical, phenotypic and demographic metadata available alongside the data files.
 If this metadata is subject to controlled access, the information can be attached to the submission as Analysis (phenotype) files.
-These do not follow any kind of strict standard or format, however the use of the [GA4GH phenopacket](https://phenopacket-schema.readthedocs.io/en/latest/) is an emerging standard for characterising this type of information.
+These do not follow any kind of strict standard or format, however the use of {% tool "phenopackets" "%}  is an emerging standard for characterising this type of information.
 README files can also be incorporated to provide an explanation of the phenotype or other analysis files.

 Submitting to the EGA can be done via its submission interface or through submitting XMLs or JSONs via their REST API.
 The submission interface is useful for a user-friendly experience when submitting metadata for objects where there are relatively few objects of that type.
 We recommend using it for objects such as: